opentelekomcloud/docs-next/docs/blueprints/by-use-case/storage/zone-redundant-nfs.md

 ## Setting up the infrastructure

-Otherwise, continue reading here.

-Create an ECS with an additional Disk which should be the same size as your desired NFS-Share.
-If you are planning to use more shares (which will be the case for most use-cases) - simply add up your desired size and you are good to go.
+Create an ECS with an additional Disk which should be the **same size** as your desired NFS Share.
+If you are planning to use more shares (which will be the case for most use-cases), simply add up your desired size and you are good to go.

 :::important
-If the size is exceeding 16TB, you may use another EVS-Disk, as each disk can only be 16TB in size.
+If the size is exceeding `16TB`, you may use another EVS-Disk, as each disk can **only** be `16TB` in size.
 :::

 1. Create an ECS in your primary location (zone) e.g. **eu-de-01** (in this example we'll choose Ubuntu as base-image)
 2. Add datadisk(s) of your desired size
 3. Place the ECS in a reasonable Network/Subnet and attach an appropriate Security Group to the interface.
 4. Once the ECS is up and running, create a protection Group using the Storage Disaster Recovery Service (SDRS)
 5. In the protection group select the ECS and a target Zone (should differ from the primary zone you chose earlier) and hit *Create*.
-   After about 10mins everything should be created
+   After about 10mins everything should be created.
 6. Select the *Protection group* and Click on *Enable protection*
 7. This will start the synchronization, which takes about 3-5mins, depending on the size of disks etc.

 ![image](/img/docs/blueprints/by-use-case/storage/zone-redundant-nfs/Bild2.png)

 :::tip
 **What is the sync doing**: It is setting up an ECS instance as a cold standby with a set of replication pairs.
-Once the sync is done, everything is ready and you can proceed with the NFS-Server Setup.
+Once the sync is done, everything is ready and you can proceed with the NFS Server setup.
 :::

-## Setting up the NFS-Server
+## Setting up the NFS Server

-If you want to setup everything automatically using Ansible, click **here**.
+If you want to setup everything automatically using Ansible, click [here](#automating-nfs-server-setup-using-ansible).
 Otherwise, continue reading here:

-You now need to access the newly created NFS Server (do this using SSH-Key or using the VNC-Console).
+You now need to access the newly created NFS Server (do this using SSH key or using the *VNC-Console*).
 Depending on the chosen operating system you need to install some prerequisites first:

 1. **Prerequisites**